ElizabethGreene/DevProjects/SecurebootChanges/readme.md

 Microsoft will automatically update some "High Confidence" known-good configurations with each monthly cumulative update starting in January 2026.

-Guidance for deployments with Intune are in this article.
+Guidance for deployments with Intune or GPO are in this article.
 [SecureBoot playbook for certificates expiring in 2026](https://techcommunity.microsoft.com/blog/windows-itpro-blog/secure-boot-playbook-for-certificates-expiring-in-2026/4469235)

 ---